histfitter/histfitter/macros/Examples/contourPlotterExample/README.md

 ### Creation of JSON

 Run the tutorial (for `MySimpleChannelConfig.py`).
 Once you run the fits (`-p` option), you'll be handed a trio of root files.
-(For convenience, the JSON files are included in this directory if you want to skip to the next section.)
+(For convenience, the JSON files are included in this directory if you want to skip to the next section.).
+If you are producing these files yourself for your own analysis with many points, hadd together the hypotest files for Nominal, Up, and Down separately.

 ```
 MySimpleChannelAnalysis_fixSigXSecNominal_hypotest.root